What is a ghost tour?

 Is the tour pet friendly?

-Yes, well-behaved pets are welcome on both the tour and the downtown hunt.
-However, please note that the tour does not end where it starts, and pets other than service animals are not allowed on Chattanooga’s free electric shuttle, which many guests use to return to their cars after the tour.
+Yes, well-behaved pets are welcome on both the tour and the downtown hunt, though on the Murder & Mayhem Tour, pets are not allowed in the locations on Patten Parkway that we are occasionally able to go inside.
+For the original tour, please note that the tour does not end where it starts, and pets other than service animals are not allowed on Chattanooga’s free electric shuttle, which many guests use to return to their cars after the tour.
 The walk back to the Shuttle Terminal North (about a block and a half from the shop) is about 6 blocks.
 Because the all-adult hunt goes into a cemetery, pets other than service animals are not allowed on the UTC/Cemetery hunt.

 Are children allowed on the tour?